spoonapps/docs/reference/command_line/start.md

 To temporarily alter the startup file, specify it with `--startup-file` parameter.
 The change overrides the original startup files and does not apply to a subsequent container starts or commits.

 When the container stops, the exit code of startup file is displayed in decimal form.

+# JSON output

+When `--format=json` option was passed this command will provide output in JSON format.
+It will contain `container` object with information about started container or an `error` object if command failed.